Walkable watershed project

 As seasonal CFIN members, your family will enjoy engaging events in community with other families.
 Activities include hiking, Junior Naturalist activities, creative fun, land stewardship and more.

-With respect to Covid- 19 and masking procedures; families are not required to wear masks at CFIN activities.
-Masks are welcomed and participants are encouraged to make the masking decision that feels best for themselves and their family.
+With respect to Covid- 19 and masking procedures; for the winter season, families are not required to wear masks at outdoor CFIN activities; if we hold an event or portion of our event indoors, masks are required.
+Beginning with our FREE end of winter event and into the spring, masks are welcome (but not required) and participants are encouraged to make the masking decision that feels best for themselves and their family.

 You're Invited to Come Outside and Play!